PrabhjotKaur740/PrabhjotKaur740.github.i/README.md

 # Prabhjot Kaur
 Greetings everyone.
 My name is Prabhjot Kaur.
-I am pursuing Bachelor of Technology (Btech) in Computer Science (CSE) at Guru Nanak Dev Engineering College.
+I am pursuing Bachelor of Technology (Btech) in Computer Science (CSE) at Guru Nanak Dev Engineering College, Ludhiana.
 I am interested in exploring and creating new things and learn high coding skills using which i can create something new and helpful.
-I am also intersted in reading novel books and doing some curriculam activities also.
+I am also intersted in reading novel books and doing some extra curriculam activities also.
 I am really excited of my engineering plus coding journey and hope i will give my hundred percent in my field and came out to be one of the best Coder and Engineer.
 I hope after four years of my journey i will make my institute proud of me.

 ## Senior Secondary Examination details:-